San Francisco International Airport: Jet age

 The jet age arrived at SFO in March 1959 when TWA introduced Boeing 707-131s nonstop to New York Idlewild Airport (which was renamed JFK Airport in 1963).
 United then constructed a large maintenance facility in San Francisco for its new Douglas DC-8s, which were also flying nonstop to New York.
-In July 1959 the first jetway bridge was installed at SFO, one of the first in the United States.
+In July 1959, the first jetway bridge was installed at SFO, one of the first in the United States.
 On the cover of January 3, 1960, American Airlines timetable contained this message: "NOW!
-707 JET FLAGSHIP SERVICE – NONSTOP SAN FRANCISCO – NEW YORK: 2 FLIGHTS DAILY" Also in 1960, Western Airlines was operating "champagne flights" with Boeing 707s and Lockheed L-188 Electras to Los Angeles, Seattle, San Diego and Portland, Oregon.
+707 JET FLAGSHIP SERVICE – NONSTOP SAN FRANCISCO – NEW YORK: 2 FLIGHTS DAILY" Also, in 1960, Western Airlines was operating "champagne flights" with Boeing 707s and Lockheed L-188 Electras to Los Angeles, Seattle, San Diego and Portland, Oregon.

 In 1961 the airport had helicopter service on San Francisco and Oakland Helicopter Airlines (known as SFO Helicopter Airlines, and as SFO Helicopter) with 68 flights a day.
 Helicopters flew from SFO to downtown heliports in San Francisco and Oakland, to a new heliport near the Berkeley Marina and to Oakland Airport (OAK).
 In its timetable, SFO Helicopter Airlines, which was based at the airport, described its rotorcraft as "modern, jet turbine powered Sikorsky S-62 ten passenger amphibious helicopters".

 By 1962 Delta Air Lines was flying Convair 880s to SFO on one its first international jet services, San Francisco–Dallas Love Field–New Orleans–Montego Bay, Jamaica–Caracas, Venezuela.
 Also in 1962, National Airlines began flying Douglas DC-8s San Francisco–Houston Hobby Airport–New Orleans–Miami.
 SFO was among the first airports in the United States to install moving walkways inside a terminal.
-A 450 ft set opened on May 20, 1964, in Concourse B and was the world's longest moving walkways at the time.
+A 450 ft set opened on May 20, 1964, in Concourse B and was the world's longest moving walkway at the time.

 Service in California

 By 1960, all Pacific Southwest Airlines (PSA) flights out of SFO were operated with Lockheed L-188 Electras nonstop to Los Angeles (LAX) and Burbank (BUR) with some flights continuing to San Diego.
-In summer 1962 PSA had 14 departures a day Monday through Thursday to southern California, 21 departures on Friday and 22 on Sunday.
+In summer 1962 PSA had 14 departures a day, Monday through Thursday to Southern California, 21 departures on Friday and 22 on Sunday.
 In 1965 PSA was operating new Boeing 727-100s which were joined in 1967 by Boeing 727-200s and McDonnell Douglas DC-9-30s.
-In 1974 PSA was flying two wide body Lockheed L-1011 TriStars.
+In 1974, PSA was flying two wide body Lockheed L-1011 TriStars.
 After the Airline Deregulation Act of 1978, PSA expanded outside of California.

 In 1967, another intrastate airline joined PSA at SFO: Air California, flying Lockheed L-188 Electras nonstop to Orange County Airport (SNA, now John Wayne Airport).
 Like PSA, Air California (later renamed AirCal) eventually became an all-jet airline and expanded outside of California.
 AirCal was merged into American Airlines while PSA was merged into USAir (later renamed US Airways which in turn eventually merged with American Airlines).